 Periodic familial paralysis

 Often attack of asymmetric flaccid paralysis lasting from a few hours to a few days.
 Oculomotor muscles, swallowing and the diaphragm are spared.
 Hypokalemia is important and can have a lethal risk because of cardiac dysrhythmias.
-The crisis can be caused by stress, cold, a carbohydrate-rich meal, or an infection.
-A documented case of clinical crisis of malignant hyperthermia with equivocal response to the muscle contracture tests has been reported: it could have been a hypermetabolic crisis due to dysregulation of the intramuscular metabolism of Ca or a mutation of the RYR1 gene .
+The crisis can be caused by stress, cold, a carbohydrate-rich meal, an infection, childbirth labor or rest after exercise.
+A documented case of clinical crisis of malignant hyperthermia with equivocal response to the muscle contracture tests has been reported: it may be a hypermetabolic crisis due to dysregulation of intramuscular Ca metabolism or an associated mutation of the RYR1 gene.

 Anesthetic implications: